xmtp/xmtp-dot-org/blog/hack-fs-award-wrap.md

 ---
 slug: hack-fs-award-wrap
 hide_table_of_contents: true
-title: "HackFS x XMTP awards wrap-up: Decentralized Ticketing Platform, Optik for video conferencing, and GhostShare for file sharing"
+title: 'HackFS x XMTP awards wrap-up: Decentralized Ticketing Platform, Optik for video conferencing, and GhostShare for file sharing'
 date: 2022-08-01
 authors: peter
 description: HackFS by @ETHGlobal and @ProtocolLabs wrapped and, once again, the creativity and quality of the projects was outstanding.
 image: ./media/blogPost.png
 tags:
   - Developers
   - Hackathon
 ---

 import ReactPlayer from 'react-player' import FeedbackWidget from '/src/components/FeedbackWidget'